 DKFZ Ph.D. scholarships

-The DKFZ is Germany’s largest biomedical research institute.
-This institute offer Ph.D. scholarships to international students.
+The Deutsches Krebsforschungszentrum (DKFZ) is the most extensive research organization in Germany about biomedical.
+This institute offers Ph.D. scholarships to international students.
 DKFZ scholarship program is suitable for all types of medical students.

 The Heinrich Böll Foundation scholarships for undergraduate, master, and PhD students